 Jackie has appeared in several Indie films and numerous commercials for companies such as Scotch-Brite, Lexus, Jeep, Panda Express, Kragen, HBO, Lifetime, and TLC.
 She spent several years as Head of Production for Modern Media; a Los Angeles based commercial production company.
 She has also worked for companies such as National Geographic, Graphic Films, SK Films, and Tuck and Go Productions and has chased tornados with IMAX film director Sean Casey.

 Currently, she is a contributing editor for the actors' trade paper, Back Stage, where she writes a weekly column, “The Craft.”
 She wrote the paper’s popular, “Working Actor” column for over 9 years.

-Address: Southern Oregon University, Department of Theatre Arts
+Address: Oregon Center for the Arts at Southern Oregon University, Theatre Program

 1250 Siskiyou Blvd., Ashland, OR 97520